modelscope/data-juicer/docs/sphinx_doc/README.md

 # 1. install the sphinx requirements and init the sphinx-quickstart
 pip install sphinx sphinx-autobuild sphinx_rtd_theme recommonmark
 # or pip install -r ../../environments/dev_requires
-sphinx-quickstart

-# 2. auto generate the doc files for all sub modules (*.rst) from source codes
+# 2. auto generate and build the doc
-sphinx-apidoc -o source ../../data_juicer

-# 3. modify the auto-generated files according to your requirements
-vim source/modules.rst
+./build_doc.sh

-# 4. finalize the doc, which is stored in the `build/html` directory
+# 3. finalize the doc, which is stored in the `build/html` directory
-make clean
-make html
 mv build/html position_to_publish
 ```